L400-RTI/Training-material/modules/01 - Introduction.md

 Activator is the execution engine for real-time actions:

-- Listens for triggers from Reflex detection rules or Eventstream patterns
+- Listens for triggers from Activator detection rules or Eventstream patterns
 - Executes downstream actions: Power Automate flows, REST API calls, email, Teams alerts, and more
 - Supports composable rules, stateful evaluation, and alert suppression strategies

 #### 7. Foundational Platform Integration

-All RTI components are built on core Fabric foundations:
+All Real-Time Intelligence components are built on core Fabric foundations:

 - OneLake for unified data storage across batch and streaming workloads
 - Real-Time Hub as a logical fabric-wide orchestration layer